Privacy

 When you share a photo online — whether on social media, forums, classified ads, or messaging apps — you may unknowingly share all of this hidden data.
 Here are the real-world risks:

 Identity correlation: Camera serial numbers and device identifiers can link anonymous photos to your real identity.
-If you post both personal and anonymous photos from the same device, the metadata creates a connection.
+If you post both personal and anonymous photos from the same device, the metadata creates a connection that breaks your anonymity.

-Device fingerprinting: Camera model, software version, and settings create a unique fingerprint that can identify you across platforms.
+Device fingerprinting: Camera model, software version, and settings create a unique fingerprint that can identify you across platforms, even when you use different usernames.

 Real-World Examples